sindresorhus/awesome-scifi/readme.md

 Twitter user: One of the best books I have ever read.

-> Red Schuhart is a stalker, one of those strange misfits compelled to venture illegally into the Zone and collect the strange artefacts that the alien visitors left scattered there.
+> Red Schuhart is a stalker, one of those strange misfits compelled to venture illegally into the Zone and collect the strange artifacts that the alien visitors left scattered there.
 His whole life, even the nature of his daughter, is determined by the Zone.

 #### [Solaris](https://www.goodreads.com/book/show/95558.Solaris) (1961) *by [Stanisław Lem](https://en.wikipedia.org/wiki/Stanis%C5%82aw_Lem)* [3.9] <img src="https://i.imgur.com/yJaoHfh.png" width="30px">